delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

     WEBPACKER_DEV_SERVER_HOST: 0.0.0.0
 ```

 This will get the server running, but won't allow hot reloading...
-We can't be having that.
-While we're here I'm also going to add a useful `docker-entrypoint` file to automatically clear out leftover `pids`.
+We can't have that.
+Additionally, if you've needed to restart your server for any reason you might be running into an error regarding leftover `server.pid` files.
+You can resolve this by manually deleting the temporary files, but I'm going to add a useful `docker-entrypoint` file to automatically resolve this.

 ```yml
 # docker-compose.yml